Jeremyfishb/Jeremy-coral/Final Presentation.md

 Ran in directory where .RAW MS data were stored

-Allows to open website for each samples to see peptide and protein scores and abundances
+- Allows to open website for each samples to see peptide and protein scores and abundances for each sample

 ![](https://github.com/Jeremyfishb/Jeremy-coral/blob/master/Visualization/Prot_prophet_screenshot.png)